 “Viking” No.600, No.600A, No.600B & No.600BW by Bronson

-The No.900 “Viking” was the last of the four original salt water reels introduced by Bronson in 1933, offered in the 250 yd. size.
+The No.600 “Viking” was the last of the four original salt water reels introduced by Bronson in 1933, offered in the 250 yd. size.
 In 1934, the 300 yd. size would be added to the lineup.
-It was Bronson’s second-highest grade reel, with both the free spool & star drag functions and a torpedo grip.
+It was Bronson’s second-highest grade reel, with both the free spool & star drag functions and a wood or torpedo grip.
 In 1939, as with most of the earlier models, the “Viking” was renumbered and a 150 yd. size was added, but without the torpedo grip.
 The 150 yd. size would be designated the No.600A, the 250 yd. size the No.600B and the 300 yd. size the No.600BW.
 Shown below is a nice example of the No.600, with the early original box.
 The three original catalog listings are from 1933, 1934 and 1940.
-The last three photos show an early 300 yd. size, courtesy of Wayne Benson.
+Photos 9-11 show an early 300 yd. size, courtesy of Wayne Benson.
+The last 5 photos show the No.600B, with the original red box.
 The “Viking” was discontinued after the 1940 season.

 “Viking – SQUIDDER” No.600AW by Bronson

 The “Squidder” version of the “Viking” was only available in 1939 and 1940.
 It was a 200 yd. model that was almost identical to the regular “Viking”, but with a smaller diameter spool and the older style wooden grip.
 These are quite scarce and we only have photos of the original 1939 and 1940 catalog listings.